mandober/rust-debrief/math/lo/01_logic/formal-system.md

 # Formal system

+Formalization is the representation of deductive reasoning of a particular mathematical theory within an activity that is, in principle, driven exclusively by the form of statements disregarding their meaning.

+Formalization turns mathematical theories into mathematical objects that we can study.
+This is analogous to building a model airplane with intention of studying through it the properties of a real airplane.
+One can also use the formal theory to generate theorems, i.e. discover truths in the real domain by simply running the simulation that this theory replica is.

+---

 A formal logical system is an organization of terms used for the analysis of deduction.

 Components of formal systems: